zoot101/snapraid-daily-hooks/README.md

 services can be configured on healthchecks.io like Discord, Telegram, Standard Email etc.

-To use this hook, the following is required in the snapraid-daily config file (**snapraid-daily.conf**)
+To use this hook, the following is required in the **SnapRAID-DAILY** config file (**snapraid-daily.conf**)

 ```bash